chadkluck/serverless-deploy-pipeline-atlantis/README.md

 You can generate the CloudFormation Service Policy one of two ways:

-1. Manually copy the file and do a manual search/replace for each of the 5 parameters.
+1. Manually copy the file and do a manual search/replace for each of the parameters (denoted with '$' bookends such as $PARAM$).
-2. Use the copy-policy.py script to easily perform the copy and search/replace operation.
+2. Use the /scripts-cli/service-role.py script to easily generate ready-to-use files and AWS CLI commands.

 ##### Manually Copy and Perform Search/Replace

-1. In the `/iam-cloudformation-service-role/` folder, make a copy of `sample-ATLANTIS-CloudFormationServicePolicy.json` and store it in the `iam-cloudformation-service-role/scripts-cli/generated/` directory.
-Rename it by removing `sample-` and giving it the proper prefix (instead of ATLANTIS if you are not using that as your prefix.)
-The following command will do this assuming you are in the iam directory: `cp sample-ATLANTIS-CloudFormationServicePolicy.json scripts-cli/generated/ATLANTIS-CloudFormationServicePolicy.json`
+1. In the `/iam-cloudformation-service-role/` folder, make a copy of `SAMPLE-CloudFormationServicePolicy.json` and name the copy with your prefix instead of SAMPLE.
+The following command will do this assuming you are in the iam directory: `cp SAMPLE-CloudFormationServicePolicy.json ACME-CloudFormationServicePolicy.json`
 2. Open the copy and do a Find and Replace for each of the following:
    - `$AWS_ACCOUNT$` = Your AWS account number. (ex: 990123456789)
    - `$AWS_REGION$` = Your AWS region (ex: us-east-1) This must be the region you will be deploying in.
    - `$PREFIX$` = The prefix (lower case) you chose.
-You can use `atlantis` if you wish but do not have to.
+You can use `acme` if you wish but do not have to.
-   - `$PREFIX_UPPER$` = The prefix (upper case) you chose. (ex: `ATLANTIS`).
+   - `$PREFIX_UPPER$` = The prefix (upper case) you chose. (ex: `ACME`).
 If you choose to do everything in lower case you can use lower case.
    - `$S3_ORG_PREFIX$` = Either replace with an empty string, or if you prefer, your organization's prefix for S3 buckets followed by a dash.
 (Example: `acme-` or leave empty) This is the only time you will append a dash to the end of any parameter.

 > Note: This is the only time we will include an Upper-case Prefix.
 Instead, we use lower-case because S3 buckets must be in all lower-case and it would complicate automated provisioning if UPPERCASE, CamelCase, _and_ lowercase had to be accounted for.
 Also, mixing cases and using them inconsistently can be confusing.

 ##### Use the Script to Perform Copy and Replace

-From within the `iam-cloudformation-service-role/scripts-cli` directory, run the `copy-policy.py` script and follow the prompts.
+From within the `/scripts-cli/` directory, run the `service-role.py` script with your chosen prefix as an argument and follow the prompts.
 A default value will be listed within the square brackets, hit enter to accept the default value or enter your own.

-`py copy-policy.py`
+(Note invoking Python via `python`, `py` or `python3` may differ depending on your set-up.)

-Or, if you are on a Mac, it might be:
+`python service-role.py acme`

-`python3 copy-policy.py`
+Additional information about [using the scripts and CLI](./scripts-cli/README.md) may be found in the READ ME located in the scripts-cli directory.

 Once the script runs it will provide you with the two AWS CLI commands to create the role.
 You can choose to use the CLI commands or create the role through the Web Console and copy/paste the generated file manually.
 For either, follow the instructions below.